 Farmers target Coles in protest over cheap milk

-A GROUP of Queensland dairy farmers will travel to Brisbane to protest Coles' ongoing refusal to stop selling a dollar-per-litre milk.
+A GROUP of angry Queensland dairy farmers have travelled to Brisbane to protest Coles' ongoing refusal to stop selling a dollar-per-litre milk, as the industry continues to struggle with drought conditions.

-More than a dozen farmers from the Darling Downs, Sunshine Coast and Gympie region, and the Scenic Rim, will hold a rally on Wednesday at the Coorparoo Coles to demand it support farmers by increasing the price of milk.
+More than a dozen farmers from the Darling Downs, Sunshine Coast and Gympie region, and the Scenic Rim, held a rally yesterday at the Coorparoo Coles to demand it support farmers by increasing the price of milk.

 In February Woolworths bumped up the cost of its own-brand milk by 10 cents a litre, with the money to go to drought-affected farmers.